Bloodmallet/bloodytools/README.md

 > Automation tool for several different aspects of all dps and some tank specs in World of Warcraft using SimulationCraft.
 Ingame customization and number tuning make decision making without external help a bloody hell.

+## In developement note
+This tool is still in developement and can't be used to generate data yet.
+If you want to contribute or have suggestions to automate data and representation generation, contact me.

 ## Requirements
 You need the latest [SimulationCraft](http://downloads.simulationcraft.org/?C=M;O=D) version ([GitHub Repository](https://github.com/simulationcraft/simc)), [Python 3.5](https://www.python.org/downloads/) or newer and the module [simc_support](https://github.com/Bloodmallet/simc_support), which is handled in the requirements.txt.